afarkas-vertical/triaxialcell/README.md

-Transfer Impedance and Screening Attenuation conversion scripts for raw data from a VNA
+Transfer Impedance and Screening Attenuation conversion scripts for raw data (Frequency | S21 Mag |) from a VNA

-Frequency in MHz vs. Magnitude only data in dB is converted into useable quantities for TI and SA (SE).
+Frequency in MHz vs. Magnitude only data in dB is converted into useable quantities for TI and SA.